-Some are our personal favorites, the best cases we've built our own rigs with.
+Some are our personal favorites, the best cases we've used to build our own rigs.
 Others come highly recommended by do-it-yourselfers and professional reviewers.
 If you're looking for even more specific advice, check out our buying guides for the best ATX mid-tower cases, best ATX full-tower cases, and best mini-ITX cases.

 2017's case of the year

 Form Factor: Mid tower | Motherboard Support: Mini-ITX, MicroATX, ATX and EATX(Up to 272mm or 10.7-inches) | Dimensions: W: 230mm H: 516mm D: 494mm | Weight: 12.27 kg | Radiator Support: Front: 2 x 140mm or 3 x 120mm with Push/Pull, Top: 2 x 140mm or 3 x 120mm, Rear: 1 x 120mm | I/O Ports: 2 x USB 2.0, 2 x USB 3.1 Gen 1, 1 x Audio/Mic | Drive Bays: 2.5”: 7, 3.5”: 2+1

 One of our latest favorites is NZXT’s H700i released last year.
 The ease of building in it and the satisfaction it provides are second to none.
 NZXT markets the H700i as a "smart" case thanks to the inclusion of a new smart hub powered by the company’s CAM software.